DisCoTec/discotec.github.io/2021/ice.md

 During the review phase, each submission is published in a dedicated discussion forum.
 The discussion forum can be accessed by the authors of the submission and by all PC members not in conflict with the submission (the forum preserves anonymity).
 The forum is used by reviewers to ask questions, clarifications, and modifications from the authors, allowing them better to explain and to improve all aspects of their submission.
 The evaluation of the submission will take into account not only the reviews, but also the outcome of the discussion.

-As witnessed by the past nine editions of ICE, this procedure considerably improves the accuracy of the reviews, the fairness of the selection, the quality of camera-ready papers, and the discussion during the workshop.
+As witnessed by the past editions of ICE, this procedure considerably improves the accuracy of the reviews, the fairness of the selection, the quality of camera-ready papers, and the discussion during the workshop.

 ICE adopts a light double-blind reviewing process, detailed below.